 iii.
 Trade (local and long-distance)

 Note: No one factor explains the rise of city states.

 e.
 Civilizations have a cyclical nature

-Without exception, all great civilizations of the past have fallen due to political, economic or environmental collapse, and been replaced by new social orders.
+Without exception, all great civilizations of the past have fallen due to political, economic or environmental collapse, and been replaced by new orders.

 1. What is culture?

 Culture is learned, shared, ideas, behavior, and action

 a.
 Culture is defined by Symbols & Language

 Symbols are elements of meaning shared by a culture.

 b.
 Culture develops as a result of our natural human ability to imitate.